krzar/laravel-dom/README.md

 ## Documentation

-Look here for every class detailed documentation: [Documentation](docs/index.md)
+Look here for every class detailed documentation, also to see how to add and manipulate DOM elements: [Documentation](docs/index.md)

 ## Examples